pruthakjoshi/pruthakjoshi.github.io/aboutme.md

 I joined the team in my sophomore year as a Junior Design Engineer, where I worked on the robotic arm subsytem, optimising the design of the links and the gripper.
 In my junior year, I led the robotic arm subsystem to make a carbon-fibre based 3-link arm consisting of 6 degrees of freedom.
 During my senior year, I got the opportunity to become the team leader, overlooking the system integration and other logistical and financial challenges.
 In the same year, I led the team to 4th position in the Indian Rover Design Challenge, the team's best position ever in any international competition.

+- ISMP and DAMP

+The [Student Mentor Programme](https://smp.gymkhana.iitb.ac.in/index.html) at IITB is a student community aiming to provide a reliable and comprehensive support system from within and for the student community to motivate students to excel in both academic and non-academic fields and to make the most of their life at IIT Bombay.
+Some of my most treasured experiences have been through mentoring juniors as an Institute Student Mentor and Department Academic Mentor for 2 years.